Key takeaways

 If your new job results in total annual income that’s higher than you projected, you may have to repay some or all of your APTC when you file your taxes.
 This is true regardless of whether your income was lower during the months you had Marketplace coverage.

 Once you become eligible for an affordable health insurance plan through your employer that provides minimum value, you’re no longer eligible for premium subsidies as of the month you become eligible for the employer’s plan.
+You may still be eligible for subsidies for the earlier months of the year, but as our example above illustrates, you may have to repay some or all of the subsidies that were paid for those months, depending on your actual annual income.

 Finally, if you’re offered health insurance through an employer that you feel is too expensive based on the portion you have to pay, you can’t just opt out, buy your own health plan, and attempt to receive a premium subsidy.
-The fact that an affordable plan (by IRS definitions) is available to you will make you ineligible for any premium subsidies.4
+The fact that an affordable plan (by IRS definitions) is available to you will make you ineligible for any premium subsidies.12

 How many people have to repay premium subsidies?